timrooke1991/amazon-smile-redirector/readMe.md

 ## Description

-This is a basic Chrome plugin, which redirects you to the subdomain smile.amazon.com everytime you visit amazon.com.
+This is a basic Chrome plugin, which redirects you to the subdomain smile.amazon.com every time you visit amazon.com.
 The plugin should support additional local domains such as .co.uk.

 ## Benefit